oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image004a.png)

-- The `Service Details` pages will show various important details about the ICS service instances in this identity domain such as: uptime, service start and end dates, and your Oracle Cloud subscription ID.
+- The `Service Details` pages will show various important details about the ICS service instances in this identity domain such as service start date, end date, and your Oracle Cloud subscription ID.

    ![](images/300/image004b.png)

-- Access to `Business Metrics`, `Resource Quotas`, etc.  can be found in the left-hand navigation.
+- Access to `Billing Metrics`, `Resource Quotas`, etc.  can be found in the left-hand navigation.
 Select the `Business Metrics` tab as shown below:

    ![](images/300/image004c.png)